Call us 08 6244 0985

 • Lodge the application and pay the filing fee

-If approved, the Court will issue a sealed Grant of Probate, which includes an official copy of the Will.
-This document allows you to begin administering the estate.
+If approved, the Court issues a sealed Grant of Probate, along with an official copy of the Will.
+This is your green light to start administering the estate formally.

 What if there’s no Will?